-Inheriting a home can be a delightful or challenging experience depending on whether or not you want the house and the circumstances which led to you inheriting it.
+Are you a Jacksonville resident with an inherited home?
+Are you considering the option of selling your inherited home but are faced with some serious problems?
+An inheritance can either be a delightful or challenging experience which depends on whether or not you want the house and the circumstances leading to your inheritance.

 Those who do not wish to move in, can always sell it and benefit from the money they receive.